National-Clinical-Cohort-Collaborative/guide-to-n3c-v1/chapters/practices.md

 Other common roles include leadership and project management–see Chapter [X](#onboarding-team-science) for a more thorough review of team science.

 **Documentation/Lab Notebook**.
-A “lab notebook” is an important part of any researchers’ repertoire, as a place to document thoughts, experiments, and results.
+A "lab notebook" is an important part of any researchers’ repertoire, as a place to document thoughts, experiments, and results.
 The protected nature of N3C data complicates documentation, however: some study details need to be available outside of the Enclave for others to view, while others must stay in the Enclave (see Chapter[X](#publishing-and-sharing) for details on what may be exported from the Enclave and how).
 This duality can lead to challenges in documentation and collaboration.
 [Protocol Pad](tools.html#sec-tools-apps-protocol) is designed as an environment to map out the intended analysis (see [OHDSI](https://ohdsi.github.io/TheBookOfOhdsi/)) and to document the analysis and resulting artifacts that were actually created.
 Whether ProtocolPad is used or not, each analyst should maintain a lab notebook.

 **Project organization**.
 Before sitting down to code, core items and roles should be articulated.
-These include the research question (even if only “descriptive”), the hypotheses (if any), the identification level of data required, the PI, and, as much as possible, the identity of those filling roles of domain expert, informatician/data scientist, and statistician, even if individuals are filling multiple roles.
+These include the research question (even if only "descriptive"), the hypotheses (if any), the identification level of data required, the PI, and, as much as possible, the identity of those filling roles of domain expert, informatician/data scientist, and statistician, even if individuals are filling multiple roles.
 [Methodology checklists](#MethodologyChecklists) help organize this information.

 **Code organization/formatting**.
 [Code Workbooks](https://national-covid-cohort-collaborative.github.io/guide-to-n3c-v1/chapters/tools.html#sec-tools-apps-workbook) and [Code Repositories](https://national-covid-cohort-collaborative.github.io/guide-to-n3c-v1/chapters/tools.html#sec-tools-apps-repo) are the heart of most N3C analyses and we recommend that researchers attentively format their code and documentation, like any modern software project.
 While these tools provide unique interfaces initial unfamiliar to most, they provide a host of features for organizing code, data, documentation, and metadata.